Driveway Sealcoating Cost in Klamath Falls: What Homeowners Are Paying in 2026

 2026 Klamath Falls Driveway Sealcoating Prices

 Klamath Falls pricing is comparable to other mid-sized Oregon cities, though the limited number of local contractors and the city's remote location can affect availability and scheduling.
-Here is what homeowners are paying:
+Actual costs depend heavily on your driveway's specific condition, size, and the prep work required.

-A standard two-car driveway in neighborhoods like Mills Addition, Hot Springs, or Altamont typically costs between $170 and $290 for a two-coat professional application.
+Industry data suggests a standard two-car driveway can range widely based on surface condition, freeze-thaw damage, and how much crack filling is needed.
 Properties outside city limits — along Summers Lane, the Washburn Way corridor, or out toward Merrill and Malin — may see higher pricing due to travel distance.

 For statewide pricing context, check our full sealcoating costs in Oregon guide.